Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Abstract

 \section{Abstract}

-Deep learning models achieve outstanding accuracy in semantic segmentation, however they require a huge amount of labeled data for their optimization.
-Hence, domain adaptation approaches have come into play to transfer knowledge acquired on a label-abundant source domain to a related label-scarce target domain.
-However, such models do not generalize well to data with statistical properties not perfectly matching the ones of the training samples.
-In this work, we design and carefully analyze multiple latent space-shaping regularization strategies that work in conjunction to reduce the domain discrepancy in semantic segmentation.
-In particular, we devise a feature clustering strategy to increase domain alignment, a feature perpendicularity constraint to space apart feature belonging to different semantic classes, including those not present in the current batch, and a feature norm alignment strategy to separate active and inactive channels.
-Additionally, we propose a novel performance metric to capture the relative efficacy of an adaptation strategy compared to supervised training.
-We verify the effectiveness of our framework in synthetic-to-real and real-to-real adaptation scenarios, outperforming previous state-of-the-art methods on multiple road scenes benchmarks and using different backbones.
+Deep learning models obtain impressive accuracy in road scenes understanding, however they need a large quantity of labeled samples for their training.
+Additionally, such models do not generalize well to environments where the statistical properties of data do not perfectly match those of training scenes, and this can be a significant problem for intelligent vehicles.
+Hence, domain adaptation approaches have been introduced to transfer knowledge acquired on a label-abundant source domain to a related label-scarce target domain.
+In this work, we design and carefully analyze multiple latent space-shaping regularization strategies that work together to reduce the domain shift.
+More in detail, we devise a feature clustering strategy to increase domain alignment, a feature perpendicularity constraint to space apart features belonging to different semantic classes, including those not present in the current batch, and a feature norm alignment strategy to separate active and inactive channels.
+In addition, we propose a novel evaluation metric to capture the relative performance of an adapted model with respect to supervised training.
+We validate our framework in driving scenarios, considering both synthetic-to-real and real-to-real adaptation, outperforming previous feature-level state-of-the-art methods on multiple road scenes benchmarks.